offsouza/regression_interview/README.md

 Because of the training time I could not test more parameters, but maybe it's possible improve the result of this network, reducing the learning rate, trying other optimizers and analyzing better the input data.

 ## For Run
+First, unzip train.zip and test.zip in directory `data/`.
+Then, you will have a 3 files in `data/`: `test_100k.csv, train_100k.csv and train_100k.truth.csv`.

-In folder `req` there is the archive `requeriments.txt`, you will find the librarys necessary for run.
+In folder `req` there is the file `requeriments.txt`, where you will find the librarys necessary for run.
+For install librarys:

 > pip install -r req.txt

 However if you used Anaconda, cuda 8.0 and have a GPU, you can create an env based on the basetgpu file, follow the next codes to create.